Our Bag Sampling and Production Process — Step by Step

 After the open questions are answered, we calculate sample development costs, confirm a roughly three-to-four-week sampling timeline, and prepare a detailed quote with clear payment terms.
 Sampling minimum order quantity is one piece — you do not commit to a production run to get a first prototype.

 You approve the quote and a sampling agreement is put in place.
-Our factory then prepares patterns, sourcing, and any tooling the construction requires.
+Our China-side factory team then prepares patterns, sourcing, and any tooling the construction requires.
 NDA arrangements are available before sensitive design files are shared.

 The first prototype is assembled at our China-side sample room, typically over two to three weeks.
 Before anything ships, the sample passes an internal quality check against the agreed specification — stitching, structure, hardware, materials, and finish.